TROLL: Trust Regions improve Reinforcement Learning for Large Language Models: Related Work

-\textbf{Trust Regions in Reinforcement Learning.} Information-theoretic trust regions based on the KL divergence~\citep{kullback1951information} are known to stabilize on-policy \gls{rl} in classical~\citep{Kakade2001, Kakade2002, peters2010relative, abdolmaleki2015model, akrour2018model} as well as modern deep learning settings~\citep{schulman2015trust, schulman2017proximal, song2020vmpo}.
-Notably, in the deep learning setting, \gls{trpo}~\citep{schulman2015trust} formulates the update as a constrained optimization problem with KL-divergence limits, while \gls{ppo}~\citep{schulman2017proximal} simplifies this approach with a clipped surrogate objective, enabling scalable training with first-order methods.
-In particular, \gls{ppo} has become central to policy optimization in \gls{rl} and is widely used in large-scale applications \citep{akkaya2019solving, berner2019dota, Baker2020Emergent}.
-However, \gls{ppo}'s trust region is less principled and more heuristic in practice, as well as sensitive to implementation details \citep{Engstrom2020, andrychowicz2021what, huang202237}.
-Building on this line of work, recent approaches seek more direct and flexible ways of enforcing trust regions.
-Here, projection-based methods are a particularly promising direction \citep{otto2021differentiable, Akrour2019}.
-In this paradigm, the policy is first computed as usual, and then projected back into a feasible set defined by a trust region constraint.
-In particular, the approach of \citet{otto2021differentiable} allows computing exact trust region projections for each state when using Gaussian policies, which makes it much better suited for high-dimensional action spaces~\citep{celik2024acquiring, li2024open, hoang2025geometry, otto2024efficient}.
-The derivations of \citet{otto2021differentiable} are similar to ours, using the same Lagrangian optimization~\citep{boyd2004convex} and implicit differentiation~\citep{amos2017optnet} techniques.
-However, they focus on Gaussian distributions and continuous control tasks~\citep{brockman2016openai}. \gls{troll} builds on this idea by proposing differentiable projections for categorical distributions and provides an efficient implementation involving a sparsification scheme.
-This allows \gls{troll} to scale to modern-day LLMs while preserving the stability of classical trust region methods.
+\textbf{Trust Region Projections.} A different line of work \citep{otto2021differentiable, Akrour2019} enforces trust regions using projection-based methods.
+These approaches first compute the policy as usual, and then project it back into a feasible set defined by a trust region constraint.
+In particular, \citet{otto2021differentiable} compute exact trust region projections for each state when using Gaussian policies, leading to improvements in high-dimensional action spaces~\citep{celik2024acquiring, li2024open, hoang2025geometry, otto2024efficient}.
+Similar to us, they rely on Lagrangian optimization~\citep{boyd2004convex} and implicit differentiation~\citep{amos2017optnet}, but focus on Gaussian distributions and continuous control tasks~\citep{brockman2016openai}. \gls{troll} instead proposes differentiable projections for categorical distributions and provides an efficient implementation via a sparsification scheme.
+This combination lets \gls{troll} scale to modern-day LLMs while preserving the stability of classical trust region methods.

+\textbf{Reinforcement Learning for LLMs.} Recently, \gls{rl} has become a key tool in the post-training stage of \glspl{llm}.
+Popular frameworks include \gls{rl} from human feedback (RLHF) \citep{christiano2017deep,ziegler2019fine, stiennon2020learning,ouyang2022training} for \gls{llm} alignment and \gls{rlvr} \citep{luong2024reft,lambert2024tulu} for reasoning tasks such as mathematical problem solving or code generation.
+In RLHF, preference-based methods often optimize a reward while remaining close to a reference policy via an added expected KL penalty.
+This reference policy is typically the supervised fine-tuning model~\citep{stiennon2020learning, ouyang2022training}.
+For example, \gls{dpo}~\citep{rafailov2023direct} optimizes this objective in closed form on preference data, thereby avoiding policy rollouts. \gls{troll} does not constrain the updates to a fixed reference, instead enforcing proximity to the previous step's policy to stabilize on-policy optimization.
+While this work focuses on RLVR for \glspl{llm}, \gls{troll} can also be applied to other \gls{llm} post-training settings, and more generally, discrete \gls{rl} tasks.